Research Security Training

 Covered individuals added to an existing award after the award start date must complete research security training prior to beginning work on the sponsored project.

-The UW-La Crosse principal investigator (PI) is responsible for accurately identifying all senior/key personnel prior to proposal submission as well as those added to a project during the course of an active award.
-The PI is responsible for communicating all senior/key personnel to the Office of Research & Sponsored Programs in a timely manner to enable federal research security requirements to be fulfilled.
+The UWL principal investigator (PI)/project director (PD) is responsible for accurately identifying all senior/key personnel prior to proposal submission as well as those added to a project during the course of an active award.
+The PI is additionally responsible for communicating research security training requirements to all senior/key personnel and for maintaining an updated list of senior/key personnel with the UWL Office of Research & Sponsored Programs in a timely manner to enable federal research security requirements to be fulfilled.

 Supporting Information